platformsh/platformsh-docs/docs/src/integrations/source/troubleshooting.md

 ---
 title: "Troubleshooting"
+description: In this page you'll learn how to troubleshoot problems related to access rights when cloning repositories.
 ---

 ## Unable to clone a repository

-If you [add](/administration/users.md#add-a-user-to-a-project) a user with the Project Admin role to a project on Platform.sh, but you haven’t added them to the remote repository on GitHub, GitLab, or Bitbucket, they can't clone the project locally.
+If you [add a user](/administration/users.md#add-a-user-to-a-project) with the **Project Admin** or **Contributor** role to a project on Platform.sh, but you haven’t added them to the remote repository on GitHub, GitLab, or Bitbucket, they can't clone the project locally.